 3. Make It Interactive

 Selfie walls are now basically a requirement at events, parties, and crowded urban centers.
-But why not turn your storefront into a selfie station?
+So why not turn your storefront into a selfie station?
 Make sure to include your shop’s name in the “frame” and it’s essentially free advertising.

 4. Go Avant-Garde